 A historic vineyard, the Prieuré de Montézargues was originally a monastery dating from 1199.
-The property covers 84 acres and is sheltered from the Mistral wind by the Montagne Noire mountain range.
+The vineyard is a single 84-acre parcel and is sheltered from the Mistral wind by the Montagne Noire mountain range.
 The original stone priory buildings blend seamlessly into the landscape, forming a micro-terroir and the unique personality of the Montézargues estate wines.
 This micro-terroir is composed of sandy soils coved by a layer of ‘galets’ – large, round, well-worn stones that were carried down from the Alps by glaciers during the last ice age.
 Grapes are hand-harvested early in the morning and carefully sorted.
 The grapes undergo direct pressing in a pneumatic press for three hours.
 After fermentation at a low temperature, the wine is blended and aged on fine lees for four months in stainless steel vats.

 A bright cherry pink, this Tavel rosé shows aromas of ripe strawberries and blood orange.
 On the palate, this complex and balanced wine has notes of anise, grapefruit and pomelo with a mineral streak.
 It has good length.